 Temperature: Average room temperatures 65 to 75°F (18 to 24°C).
 Don't expose your plant to temps below 60°F (16°C).

-Fertilizer: Feed every 2 weeks spring and summer with a high-phosphorus liquid fertilizer (such as 10-30-10) diluted by half.
+Fertilizer: Feed every two weeks spring and summer with a high-phosphorus liquid fertilizer (such as 10-30-10) diluted by half.

 Keep the soil evenly moist during the growing season, but take care not to overwater.
 Dry soil will cause the plant to go dormant.
 Soggy soil will quickly cause the rhizomes to rot.